c0ber/DoctrineEncryptBundle/README.md

 # michaeldegroot/DoctrineEncryptBundle

-This is an fork from the original bundle created by ambta which can be found here:
+This is an fork of an fork ( ;) ) from the original bundle created by ambta which can be found here:
 [ambta/DoctrineEncryptBundle](https://github.com/ambta/DoctrineEncryptBundle)

 This bundle has updated security by not rolling it's own encryption and using verified standardized library's from the field.